 330. Fall and spring.
 Credit two hours.
-Must precede Home Economics Education 331.
+This course must precede Home Economics Education 331.

 Discussion period, T Th 8.
 Room 3-M-11.
 Field work is required one half-day a week for the purpose of visiting homemaking programs in cooperating schools.